gribbler25/gribbler25/README.md

 - 👋 Hi, I’m @gribbler25
-- 👀 I’m interested in ...kicking ass in this Bootcamp...fingers crossed!
+- 👀 I’m interested in ...Javascript and learning more about backend frameworks.
+I like working with Objects.
 - 🌱 I’m currently learning ...HTML/CSS/Javascript/APIs and whatever else i can wrap my head around.
 - 💞️ I’m looking to collaborate on ...stay tuned, not sure yet!
 - 📫 How to reach me ...gribbler25@yahoo.com